Dentistry

 Composite veneers after 5 years

-Composite bonding vs Veneers lifetime
+Composite bonding & Veneers lifetime

-On-the other hand we’ll identify the average life-span of composite and porcelain veneers;
+On the other hand, we’ll identify the average lifespan of composite and porcelain veneers.

-So how can we actually extend the life-times of these dental practices you might ask?
+So how can we actually extend the life-times of these dental practices, you might ask?

 This list has many useful habits that you have to implement in your daily routine, such as;